Skip to content

 Combining with Pausable

-If you've also copied Pausable (slot 0 = owner, slot 1 = paused), move _locked to a free slot:
+When Pausable is also inherited (slot 0 = owner, slot 1 = paused), move _locked to a free slot:

 storage owner: address @ 0; // from Pausable